Railways.

 Infill electrification or diesel-electric 'twin-system' trains?

 There has been much discussion in government and railway industry circles as to whether it is better to 'infill' electrify sections of line between already existing electrified routes so that electric trains can be extended over more routes or to operate 'twin system' trains which can draw power from overhead wires / electrified rails where available and use onboard liquid fuel (usually diesel) generators to power the train's electric drive system when travelling over non-electrified routes.
-This discussion was at least in part as a result of the Department for transport starting a consultation process to decide the best way forward for the next generation of InterCity trains for Britain's railways, to act as replacements of the diesel High Speed Trains (HST) that date back to the 1970's.
+This discussion was at least in part as a result of the Department for Transport starting a consultation process to decide the best way forward for the next generation of InterCity trains to replace both the diesel High Speed Trains (HST) that date back to the 1970's and the electric InterCity225 trains which date from 1989-91.

 Infill electrification requires that money be found to invest in physical infrastructure, which the government has not always been keen to do.
 For the full benefits of the investment to be realised as many as possible of the trains which use the newly electrified sections of track must themselves be switched to electric working, which in addition to (probably) meaning their replacement with brand new trains will be something that may require more electrification of other routes to be fully achieved.